umutaydemir7/SDSP_group38/README.md

 # Task 1: Preparing a Machine Learning Model

-  The first of these is the design and creation of a machine learning model that predicts the diseases of new patients using existing patient records.
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The first of these is the design and creation of a machine learning model that predicts the diseases of new patients using existing patient records.
 In this step of the project, we used python programming language for data analysis and machine learning modeling.
 We implemented this step on the jupyter notebook.
 We have prepared a much more detailed